-The most obvious strategy would be to start a new blog - and publish your blog(s) as private.
+The most obvious task would be to start a new blog - and publish your blog(s) as private.

 With the blog published privately, we then disable indexing of the blog(s).
 This won't be 100% effective.

 - Not all search engine spiders will respect the "NoIndex, NoFollow" directives.